-You're never required to give up your protections from balance billing under the No Surprises Act.
+You're never required to give up your protections from balance billing.
 You also aren't required to get care out-of-network.
 You can choose a provider or facility in your plan's network.

 When balance billing isn't allowed, you also have the following protections: